monster-js/monster-js/docs/router/route-parameters.md

 }
 ```

-By leveraging route parameters, you can create dynamic and flexible routes in your Weco JS application.
+By leveraging route parameters, you can create dynamic and flexible routes in your Monster JS application.
 These parameters make it easy to build applications that adapt to variable inputs from the URL.